+To save on energy, tractor imperents like mechanical planters should have also fertilizer, composts and other liquid concoctions applicators all done in 1 pass.
+But attachment must adjustable to suit planting/ furrow distance.
+In the Ratoon canes, trash shredders must also be designed.
 Trash farming is necessary to re-build soil, increase soil organic carbon, improve water retention and other benefits (Mendoza et al. 2004).
 This requires trash shredder tractor attachment (but blades get dull easily).
-In turn, this needs disc harrow blades that can cut the trash
+In turn, this needs disc harrow blades that can cut the trash.

-Interrow cultivation for Plant crop and ration Mechanical planters, fertilizer, composts and other liquid concoctions applicator all in 1 pass.
-But adjustable to suit planting/ furrow distance.
-In the Ratoon canes, trash shredders must also be designed.
 Ridge busting/ cut-away blades (adjustable to suit planting/ furrow distance 1.5 m single row, double rows, triple rows) should be locally prepared to suit the soil conditions and farm operations.
-There are many details to be considered in the design and manufacture of specific farm implements
+There are many details to be considered in the design and manufacture of specific farm implements to suit local conditions.

-Machine brand/size (Hp) in relation to farm size, affordability, choice/ preference.

-There are many brand/ manufacturer of machines (Japan, Europe, USA, and recently South Korea and China).
+Machine brand/size (Hp) in relation to farm size, affordability, choice/preference.
+There are many brand/manufacturer of machines (Japan, Europe, USA, and recently South Korea and China).
 China made products 5 years ago are believed to be of low quality.
 But recent developments show that they are catching up quality-wise or improving quickly.
-They are cheaper (1/3 to $\frac{1}{2}$ the price) of known time-tested brands (P1.5 Million vs P3.5 Million)

-Time value of money or interest expense and other equally important factor for the farmer dictates that cheaper brand will be the planters choice. → Recommended by the government for financing are the expensive but time-tested brand.
+They are cheaper (1/3 to 1⁄2 the price) of known time-tested brands (P1.5 Million vs P3.5 Million).
+Time value of money or interest expense and other equally important factor for the farmer dictates that cheaper brand will be the planters choice.
+Recommended by the government for financing are the expensive but time-tested brand.
 Action: need to liberalize the government policy.

-Mills to adjust milling trashy/mechanically harvested canes

-Mechanically harvested canes could have up to 20% trash.
-If this will translate to 20% yield deduction on the part of the planters, then, no planter will be motivated to harvest their canes mechanically.
+Mills to adjust milling trashy/mechanically harvested canes.
+Mechanically harvested canes could have up to 20% trash although recent models of combines are effective in removing the trashes but they are more expensive.
+If there will be proportional yield deduction o delivered canes to the mill ,no planter will be motivated to harvest their canes mechanically.
 But what are the effects on the part of the mills when they mill trashy canes.
-Can they remedy the trashy-canes problems during the milling process ?
+Can they remedy the trashy-canes problems during the milling process?
 Adjustments may mean added costs on their part.

-Moreover, in the field, fully mechanized harvesting ( using big combine machine) need to adjust or consider the following :1.
-Smaller farm/lot sizes ; 2.
-Rugged to sloping terrain , 3 .
-Soils becoming slippery when wet or becoming in accessible to the combine and hauling trucks when the soil becomes soft ( clayey soils) when it rains heavily( it's climate change!).
+Moreover, in the field, fully mechanized harvesting (using big combine machine) need to adjust or consider the following: 1.
+Smaller farm/lot sizes; 2.
+Rugged to sloping terrain, 3.
+Soils becoming slippery when wet or becoming in accessible to the combine and hauling trucks when the soil becomes soft (clayey soils) when it rains heavily (it's climate change!).

-Labor displacement/ livelihood for displaced workers

-Labor displacement is one major concerns raised against mechanization.
-Will this be an issue now when pressures to mechanize is due to the declining availability of harvesters or farm workers ?
+Labor displacement/ livelihood for displaced workers.
+Labor displacement is one major concern raised against mechanization.
+Will this be an issue now when pressures to mechanize is due to the declining availability of harvesters or farm workers?
 In any country where mechanization had been introduced, this issue was raised.
 But how did they counteract or address it.

-Initially, there was livelihood or the work activities designed for the displaced farm workers.
+Initially, there was livelihood or the work activities are designed for the displaced farm workers.
 There should be actual survey listing workers who would be displaced.

-- → Mechanical planting
+→ Mechanical planting

 - → Cultivation (in furrow)

 - → Weeding

-$\rightarrow$ Mechanized harvesting only very few, large, farmer are suitable for fully-mechanized harvesting or combine harvesting.
+- → Mechanized harvesting only very few, large, farmer are suitable for fully-mechanized harvesting or combine harvesting.